Canadian Private Capital Investment School

 Safely Distanced In-Person

-In collaboration with expert hospitality vendors and in accordance with strict safety guidelines, we are predicting a return to distanced in-person classroom learning for phase two of CPCIS 2020.
+In collaboration with expert hospitality vendors and in accordance with strict safety guidelines, we anticipate a return to distanced in-person classroom learning for the conclusion of CPCIS 2021.

 VP and partner-level professionals in the investment sector know, from experience, what a distraction and time burden hands-on training can be.
 Carefully planned learning sessions at the Canadian Private Capital Investment School can translate into a year’s worth of ad-hoc, unstructured, and part-time skills development.